djs-zmtc/zmtc-web-netlify/content/about/about.md

 author: admin
 ---

 ZMT Creative LLC is a small design firm located in Central Florida.
-We publish this blog and will (soon) be providing a range of freely available media, including images, clip art and audio.
+We publish this blog and provide a range of freely available media, including images, clip art and audio.
 All material provided on this site is either owned by ZMT Creative LLC or licensed for use by the content owners (or is otherwise free for re-use, where indicated).
+We also do application development.